-The entity is an insurance producer that is authorized by a State andsubject to supervision by the insurance commissioner or a similar official or agency of a State. □ Yes □ No The entity has an operating presence at a physical office within the United States.
-The term "operating presence at a physical office within the United States" means that an entity regularly conducts its business at a physical location in the United States that the entity owns or leases and that is physically distinct from the place of business of any other unaffiliated entity. □ Yes □ No

-Commodity Exchange Act Registered Entity (Exemption #14)

-Any entity qualifies for this exemption if either of the following two criteria apply:
+Any entity qualifies for this exemption if both of the following criteria apply: 1.
+The entity is an insurance producer that is authorized by a State and subject to supervision by the insurance commissioner or a similar official or agency of a State.
+2. The entity has an operating presence at a physical office within the United States.
+The term "operating presence at a physical office within the United States" means that an entity regularly conducts its business at a physical location in the United States that the entity owns or leases and that is physically distinct from the place of business of any other unaffiliated entity. □ Yes □ No Commodity Exchange Act Registered Entity (Exemption #14) Any entity qualifies for this exemption if either of the following two criteri a apply: 1.
+The entity is a "registered entity" as defined in section 1a of the □ Yes □ No

 1. The entity is a "registered entity" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a). □ Yes □ No 2.
-The entity is one of these entities registered with the Commodity Futures Trading Commission under the Commodity Exchange Act: "Futures commission merchant" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Introducing broker" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Swap dealer" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
+1a). ☐ Yes ☐ No 2.
+The entity is one of these entities registered with the Commodity Futures Trading Commission under the Commodity Exchange Act: ☐ Yes ☐ No • "Futures commission merchant" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
+1a); • "Introducing broker" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
+1a); • "Swap dealer" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
 1a); "Major swap participant" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
 1a); "Commodity pool operator" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Commodity pool operator" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
 1a); "Commodity trading advisor" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Commodity trading advisor" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Commodity trading advisor" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Commodity trading advisor" as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a); "Retail foreign exchange dealer" as described in section 2(c)(2)(B) of the Commodity Exchange Act (7 U.S.C.
-2(c)(2)(B)). □ Yes □ No
+1a); or "Retail foreign exchange dealer" as described in section 2(c)(2)(B) of the Commodity Exchange Act (7 U.S.C.
+2(c)(2)(B)).